Barry MacKinnon: Early life

 MacKinnon was born in Perth to Beryl (née Mounsey) and Keith MacKinnon, his father being a builder.
 His uncle, Graham MacKinnon, was a government minister and long-serving Liberal member of the WA Legislative Council, and the two served together in parliament from 1977 to 1986.
 MacKinnon was raised in Bridgetown (a small town in the South West), and attended Bridgetown High School before going to Perth to board at Wesley College.
 He later went on to the University of Western Australia, where he graduated with a Bachelor of Economics and a diploma in accounting.
 Before entering politics, MacKinnon worked as an accountant.
 He began as a clerk with Bushells (a tea company), and subsequently spent several years with a Perth-based firm before starting his own business.

 Political career

 MacKinnon was elected to the seat of Murdoch in 1977.
 He switched to the seat of Jandakot in 1989 when Murdoch was abolished.
 He represented Jandakot until he retired at the 1993 state election.

 MacKinnon became Leader of the Opposition in February 1986, replacing Bill Hassell.
 He served as a shadow to three Labor premiers - Brian Burke, Peter Dowding and Carmen Lawrence - over six years.
-His replacement, Richard Court, became Premier after only nine months as Opposition Leader.
+At the 1989 election against Dowding, he led the Liberals to a majority of the two-party vote and took four seats off Labor.
+However, he still came up nine seats short of becoming premier.

-Court ousted MacKinnon in a leadership coup by a vote of 20 to 12.
+By 1992, the Labor government was reeling from the WA Inc scandal.
+With a state election due the following year, under normal circumstances MacKinnon should have been an unbackable favourite to become premier.
+However, while the Liberals were well ahead of Labor in opinion polling, MacKinnon consistently trailed incumbent Carmen Lawrence as preferred premier.
+With this in mind, deputy leader Richard Court challenged MacKinnon's leadership and won, ousting MacKinnon by 20 votes to 12.
+Court became Premier only nine months later.

 MacKinnon's leadership came to an end on 12 May 1992 just a day after that of his South Australian Liberal counterpart Dale Baker.